How to Calculate Hours Worked Like a Pro

 That’s it!
 If desired, you can customize your Excel sheet by adding additional columns for notes, overtime hours, or any other relevant information.
 You can also use Excel's built-in functions and features to analyze your data further, such as calculating average hours, identifying days with the most hours worked, or creating charts to visualize your work hours.

-That said, we can provide some general insight into how to track overtime hours — just be sure to stay compliant with federal and state labor laws, as well as your employer’s policies.
+That said, we can provide some general insight into how to track overtime hours — just be sure to stay compliant with federal and state labor laws as well as your employer’s policies.

 Here is a step-by-step guide on how to manually calculate overtime.

-Step 1: Determine the overtime threshold.
+Step 1: Determine the overtime threshold

-Step 2: Calculate the regular hours worked.
+Step 2: Calculate the regular hours worked

-Next, you’ll want to add up the total hours worked during the designated period (e.g., a workweek).
+Next, you’ll want to add up the total hours worked during the designated period (i.e., a workweek).
 To do so, you can follow the steps we laid out earlier in this article.
 Exclude any break or meal periods that are not counted as working hours.

-Step 3: Determine if overtime is applicable.
+Step 3: Determine if overtime is applicable

-Now that you’ve tallied up hours worked, you’ll need to compare the total hours worked with the overtime threshold.
+Now that you’ve tallied up the hours worked, you’ll need to compare the total hours worked with the overtime threshold.
 If the total hours worked exceed the overtime threshold, overtime is applicable.

-Step 4: Calculate overtime hours.
+Step 4: Calculate overtime hours

-Step 5: Determine the overtime rate.
+Step 5: Determine the overtime rate

 Double-check your employer’s overtime policy and/or your local labor laws to determine the overtime rate.
-Typically, overtime is paid at a rate of time-and-a-half.
+Typically, overtime is paid at a rate of time and a half.
 However, other pay rates, such as double pay, are also common.

-Step 6: Calculate overtime pay.
+Step 6: Calculate overtime pay

-Step 7: Calculate total earnings.
+Step 7: Calculate total earnings

-Now that we’ve calculated overtime pay, we can add the regular pay for the regular hours worked to the overtime pay for the overtime hours worked.
+Now that we’ve calculated overtime pay, we can add the employee's regular pay for the regular hours worked to the overtime pay for the overtime hours worked.
 This total represents the employee's total earnings for the designated period.

 Remember, overtime calculation methods may vary based on specific labor laws and company policies.
 Always ensure you are familiar with the regulations applicable to your jurisdiction and consult any relevant policies or agreements.